Xpan22/Response-div-stability-competitive-communities/Results_RD_mod.md

 ## Model: Fundamental Imbalance

-First we analyze the effect of fundamental imbalance, temperature, nutrients and richness on biomass temporal stability using a linear model.
+First we analyze the effect of fundamental imbalance, temperature, nutrients and richness on biomass temporal stability using a linear model. imbalance and richness were modelled as continuous variables, while temperature and nutrients were modelled as categorical variables.
+Imbalance was log-transformed to meet the assumptions of linear models.